ramirezjag00/newsfeed-fullstack-gql-app/graphql-server/README.md

-# GraphQL Basics
+# GraphQL Server
-> This project shows basic typeDefinitions, resolvers and context in GraphQL for Creating, Updating, Reading and Deleting relational models.
+> This project shows basic typeDefinitions, resolvers and context in Apollo-Server for Creating, Updating, Reading and Deleting relational models.

 ## Models:
 - Users